DivineDragonFanClub/plugin_hub/doc/src/ch02-01-analyzing-template.md

-## Template
+## Analyzing the Template

-Let's start learning about Skyline by analyzing the project you've initialized in the previous chapter!
+Let's start learning about Skyline by analyzing the project you've set up in the previous chapter!
 If you check out the *lib.rs* file inside of your plugin's */src* directory, you'll be greeted with the following:

 ```rust
 #[skyline::main(name = "hello_world")]